civicteam/reliquary/README.md

 Operation to update the secrets

-It creates on .secrets/secret-version-id.json an local backup
+A local backup is stored at `.secrets/<secret-version-id>.json`.
+The contents of `.secrets/current.json` are then uploaded to AWS.

 It updates on AWS the secrets than it writes to current.json